kairos-io/kairos-docs/content/en/blog/hacktoberfest-2023.md

 The event will take place in the [Ring Twice](https://ringtwice.be/) office in Brussels, Belgium.
 The address is Cantersteen 10, 1000 Bruxelles.
 We will start at 18:00 and will end at 22:00.

-If you want to attend or have any questions, please email mauro@kairos.io.
-Keep in mind that we only have limited seats so don't leave it to the last minute!
+Sign up at the event page https://events.mlh.io/events/10408-hacktoberfest-2023-in-brussels Keep in mind that we only have limited seats so don't leave it to the last minute!

+If you have any questions, please email mauro@kairos.io.